Boulangerie/starflow/README.md

   .done();
 ```

 That's all!
-Your workflow now uses the service you created.
+Your workflow now uses the executable you created.
 But we can still improve it...

-### The echo service: refactor it with a solid and extensible API architecture
+### The echo executable: provide a bundle instead

-First let's create a folder where you will save all the services with a shared namespace.
+First let's create a folder (an *executable bundle*) where you will save all the executables which share the same "namespace".

 For our example, we need to create an `echo` folder.

-Inside, there will be a file which will be the entry point to all the services.
+Inside, there will be a file which will be the entry point to all the executables.
 Let's create this file: name it `lightening-buzz-echo.js` (for example).
 The content is the following:

 ```javascript